Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Braves

 Lourdes Gurriel Jr. At The Plate

+- Gurriel has picked up a hit in 67.9% of his 84 games this year, with multiple hits in 25.0% of those games.

+- In 16.7% of his games this season, he has homered, and 4.3% of his trips to the plate.

-- Gurriel has an RBI in 32 of 83 games this season, with multiple RBI in 13 of them.
-He has also driven in three or more of his team's runs in six contests.
+- In 33 games this year (39.3%), Gurriel has picked up an RBI, and in 14 of those games (16.7%) he had two or more.
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 30 games this season (36.1%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.